CitrineInformatics/lolo/python/README.md

 Lolopy requires Python >= 3.6, Java JDK >= 1.8, and Maven to be installed on your system when developing lolopy.

-During the development stage, you must compile `lolo` on your system using Maven before using `lolopy`.
+Before developing `lolopy`, compile `lolo` on your system using Maven.
 We have provided a `Makefile` that contains the needed operations.
 To build and install `lolopy` call `make` in this directory.